officelearn/azure-docs.sv-se/articles/cognitive-services/Bing-Video-Search/tutorial-bing-video-search-single-page-app.md

     showDiv("paging1", pagingLinks);
     showDiv("paging2", pagingLinks);

-    // Render the resuts to the mainline section for (section in { mainline: 0 }) {
+    // Render the results to the mainline section for (section in { mainline: 0 }) {
          showDiv(section, renderResultsItems(section, results));
     }